pratikbhd/website/app/data/about.md

 - I definitely plan on taking the above number to double digits.

 - I love traveling, especially trekking and hiking.
-There's a different sense of fulfillment in traveling to lesser know places.
+There's a different sense of fulfillment in traveling to lesser known places.

 #### Goals
 - Giving back to the community in any way I can.